bit-by-bits/DVM-Frontend-Task3/README.md

 # DVM-Frontend-Task3
-To clone 'therailpark.org' with responsiveness
+To clone the official website of 'therailpark.org'